wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

-If you need some endpoint URL, in this endpoint string, click down arrow and then from the menu select **Copy URL**.
-You can use copied URL to use in filters in the **Events** section of Wallarm Console.
+If you need some endpoint URL, in this endpoint menu select **Copy URL**.
+You can use copied URL to use in filters in the **[Events](../user-guides/events/check-attack.md)** section of Wallarm Console.

 ## API structure and rules

-You can quickly create a new [rule](../user-guides/rules/intro.md) from any endpoint of API structure:
+You can quickly create a new [custom rule](../user-guides/rules/intro.md) from any endpoint of API structure:

-1. In the endpoint string, click down arrow and then from the menu select **Create rule**.
+1. If you need some endpoint URL, in this endpoint menu select **Create rule**.
 The create rule window is displayed.
 The endpoint address is parsed into the window automatically.
 1. In the create rule window, specify rule information and then click **Create**.

 ![!Create rule from endpoint](../images/about-wallarm-waf/api-discovery/endpoint-create-rule.png)